Wichita baseball stadium takes the next steps

 Crews say it’s a necessary step.

-Patrick Feist, Chief Field Engineer said “This needs to go down so the sod has time to grow to become adapt to its new environment.
-So the sod has to go in get matured in order for next season”
+“This needs to go down so the sod has time to grow to become adapt to its new environment.
+So, the sod has to go in get matured in order for next season,” Patrick Feist, Chief Field Engineer said.

 The grass is expected to be put down in late September or early October.